alshdavid/BorrowScript/README.md

 It's my opinion that this perceived difficulty comes from the granularity of the data types, syntax format and not the concepts brought in by the borrow checker.

-While the borrow checker certainly has a learning curve, the use of simplified descriptive operators combined with the simplified control flow and opinionated built-in data types; the concept can be more readably described such that the concept can be more accessible.
+While the borrow checker certainly has a learning curve, the use of simplified descriptive operators combined with the simplified control flow and opinionated built-in data types; the concept can be more readably described such that it is more accessible.

+Additionally, the high granularity of Rust's type system (e.g. the type signature for a callback) is appropriate for situations where any performance loss is unacceptable.
+When writing a web application (e.g. Reddit), those details are an unnecessary distraction and for a minimal performance cost the use of high level built in types allows for significant productivity and maintainability gains.

-TypeScript BC seeks to make the borrow checker concept accessible to engineers who would otherwise skip Rust due to its systems-level design.
+TypeScript BC seeks to make the borrow checker concept accessible to engineers who would otherwise skip Rust due to its low level appearance and systems-level focus.

 ### GUI Applications